ocrmypdf/OCRmyPDF/docs/advanced.rst

 Overriding default tesseract
 """"""""""""""""""""""""""""

-OCRmyPDF checks the environment variable ``OCRMYPDF_TESSERACT`` for the full path *to the tesseract executable* first.
+OCRmyPDF checks the environment variable ``OCRMYPDF_TESSERACT`` for the full path *to the tesseract binary* first.

+.. envvar:: OCRMYPDF_TESSERACT

+	Specify the location of the Tesseract binary.

+.. envvar:: TESSDATA_PREFIX

+	A Tesseract environment variable that overrides the path to Tesseract's data files.

-For example, if you are testing tesseract 4.00 and don't wish to disturb your tesseract 3.04 installation, you can launch OCRmyPDF as follows:
+For example, if you are testing tesseract 4.00 and don't wish to disturb use an existing tesseract 3.04 installation, you can launch OCRmyPDF as follows:

 .. code-block:: bash